bxparks/AceSegment/README.md

 * `LedDisplay& display()`
 * `void writeCharAt(uint8_t pos, char c)`

-A `CharWriter` consumes about 300 bytes of flash memory.
-(TODO: reverify this).
+A `CharWriter` consumes about 200 bytes of flash memory on an AVR.

 <a name="StringWriter"></a>
 ### StringWriter